 Fragrance Composition:

 So what does it smell like?
 It is classified as a rich spicy floral-oriental perfume.
-I was recommended to be worn for daytime.
+Spicy, ambery note, with a floral and musky background.
+It was recommended to be worn for daytime.

 • Top notes: orange, neroli, rose and carnation